 In 2009, the only reason I swam, cycled, and ran day after day (after day!) was because I signed myself up for the Ironman triathlon.
 When we go about life with an ambition or a goal, it’s less difficult to be sacrificial in our decisions.
 A young NCF giver family I joyfully work with has committed, with another couple, to be responsible for translating the Bible for a specific people group.
 Their significant commitment to work with Wycliffe to complete an entire language of the Bible is going to inform their spending, drive their business decisions, and help them prioritize their time.

 Oftentimes when we hear the word obedience, it gets tied to restricting our lifestyle.
 And while that may (and sometimes must) be part of it, it can also require being proactive.
 A significant first step is to read our 10 biblical principles to illuminate how God can use generosity in your life.
-Next, open a Giving Fund, or, if you have one already, consider non-cash giving or other creative ways to make the most of all God has given you.
+Next, open a Giving Fund (donor-advised fund), or, if you have one already, consider non-cash giving or other creative ways to make the most of all God has given you.

 It’s no mistake that God has placed you exactly where you are.
 Planning for obedient generosity is an act of living in faith of abundance rather than fear of scarcity.
 Our God is a God of abundance and generosity.
 When we organize our lives with this in mind, true generosity flows.
 When your family is ready to take the next step in generosity and obedience, contact me or your own local NCF team.